 Addiction recovery is an ongoing process that doesn’t end when drug or alcohol addiction treatment is completed.
-Alcohol and drug cravings can still occur years into a person’s sobriety, so it’s not uncommon for addicts in recovery to relapse.
+Substance cravings can still occur years into a person’s sobriety, so it’s not uncommon for addicts in recovery to relapse.
 Although relapse is a common occurrence for many in the early stages of recovery, it doesn’t have to mean the end of their sobriety.
 For this reason, Clearbrook Treatment Centers has a stabilization center for addiction in Massachusetts and another in Pennsylvania, which provide patients with the support and guidance they need to get back on their feet after relapse.

 The Importance of a Relapse Recovery Program

 Relapse does not mean your recovery journey is over.
 One mistake should not define the rest of your progress in recovering from addiction.
 At our stabilization center for addiction, patients can regain the strength and confidence they need to continue progressing in their sobriety.

-While a residential treatment program focuses on various aspects of substance abuse, the stabilization rehab program at our locations focuses predominantly on relapse recovery and prevention.
-Patients in our stabilization rehab program will gain the tools and skills necessary to handle future challenges and situations that may put their sobriety at risk.
-Patients may also learn new skills for coping with addiction cravings and triggers.
-The source of their relapse will also be addressed in order to identify its causes and establish a plan for treating the effects of this relapse and preventing it in the future.
+They may also learn new skills for coping with addiction cravings and relapse triggers.
+The source of their relapse will also be addressed in order to identify its causes and establish a plan for treating the effects of this relapse and preventing another one in the future.

 Along with helping patients who have relapsed after completing one of our addiction treatment programs, a stabilization program can also be helpful for patients who have not relapsed but do require a medical detox treatment.
-The duration of our stabilization program in Clearbrook Treatment Centers usually lasts for 14 days.
-After they successfully complete our recovery program, the individual will return to their prior form of care or continue their recovery at home.
+The duration of our stabilization program lasts around 14 days, after which the individual will return to their prior form of care or continue their recovery at home.